General Notice

 Not TikTok, tick tock: Travel back in time with Victoria Theatre and Concert Hall’s Clock Tower Climb

-58 Views
+152 Views

 At noon, 12 chimes echo through Singapore’s Civic District.
 They are loud enough to be heard from the Padang, Parliament House, and even across the Singapore River.
+So imagine how teeth-rattling it would be at the top of the iconic Clock Tower itself, next to the tolling bells.

-This is the final part of The Clock Tower Climb at Victoria Theatre and Victoria Concert Hall, a 90-minute walking tour that gives participants a glimpse into bygone eras, including Singapore’s colonial history
+This is the final part of The Clock Tower Climb at Victoria Theatre and Victoria Concert Hall, a 90-minute walking tour that gives participants a glimpse into bygone eras, including Singapore’s colonial history.

 Comprising three parts: Victoria Theatre, Victoria Concert Hall, and the Clock Tower which joins the two, the venue is Singapore’s oldest performing arts centre.
-The buildings—
+The buildings—art and artefacts in themselves—have stood the test of time.

 While they have evolved into state-of-the-art performance venues, a stroll through their hallowed halls will reveal that history is alive—and ticking.